We do fundamental research in psychology and neuroscience to understand how the mind represents knowledge.

 Conceptual knowledge

-How do we think about things that we cannot see, hear or touch?
+How do we think about things that we cannot see, hear, or touch?

 We are exploring the possibility that the mental machinery evolved to represent and navigate space has been recycled to represent and navigate conceptual information and memories.